Get a free, no obligation personal loan quote with rates as low as 9.99%

 Costs

 Investing in real estate requires a lot of capital upfront.
 Down payments are usually 20% of the purchase price, while lower down payments (minimum 5%) result in extra mortgage insurance payments every month.
-Closing costs to cover a lawyer, provincial and municipal fees and taxes can also require thousands of dollars before possession of the property.
+Closing costs to cover a lawyer, provincial and municipal fees and land transfer taxes can also require thousands of dollars before possession of the property.

-Real Estate Income and Tax
+Real Estate Income And Tax

 Taxes can be tricky enough to deal with when you have one steady source of income.
-Knowing about all of your eligible deductions, how much to set aside, and the deadlines for filing can be a stressful endeavour, especially if you don’t have an accountant.
-Taxes become a bit more complex when you have real estate income, so it’s important to consider these tax advantages and disadvantages:
+Knowing about all of your eligible tax deductions, how much to set aside, and the deadlines for filing can be a stressful endeavour, especially if you don’t have an accountant.

-Defer taxes if property depreciatesRental Income will be taxed
+Defer taxes if property depreciates

 Deduct expenses (maintenance, repairs, etc.)